An Efficient On-shell Framework for EFT Matching: Example: Matching of Four-Fermion Operators

-where the definition of these scalar integrals can be found in Appendix~\ref{sec:appendix-scalar-integral-convention}, and we subtract the UV divergences from $I_2(p^2,M^2)$ by its counterterm $I_2(0,M^2)$ following the renormalization scheme introduced in Sec.~\ref{sec:tab-bubb}.
-Summing over the weighted integrands from all channels yields the full loop amplitudes,
+where the definitions of these scalar integrals are collected in Appendix~\ref{sec:appendix-scalar-integral-convention}, and $I_2(p^2;M^2,M^2)$ is renormalized by subtracting $I_2(0;M^2,M^2)$ following the scheme introduced in Sec.~\ref{sec:decoupling}.
+Summing over the weighted channel contributions yields the full one-loop amplitude,

 with the rational piece